hpandelo/passport-mercadolivre/README.md

 ## Thanks

 Thanks to https://github.com/mjpearson/passport-wordpress for the README and file structure.
-Thanks to https://github.com/sdurandeu/passport-mercadolibre for the MLA structure that I forked to create this one to MLB
+Thanks to https://github.com/sdurandeu/passport-mercadolibre for the MLA structure that I forked to inpire creating this one to MLB